Jun-Lizst/sleepr/README.md

 ### File manipulation

 In SleepR, `write_mdf()` and `read_mdf()` functions are used to write and read records on disk.
 Files are converted from the European Data Format (EDF) to Morpheo Data Format<sup>1</sup> (MDF).
 MDF is a simple, efficient and interoperable file format for biological timeseries.
-The format supports raw signal as long as metadata storage.
+The format supports raw signal and metadata storage.
 MDF uses binary files for signals and JSON for metadata.
-Signals values are encoded by default in binary, 32 bits, little endian.

 ### Data download